Friday, October 30, 2015

 • a glue stick

 Show the white heart.
 As you give each example of sin, tear off a piece of black construction paper, and lightly glue it to the heart.
 Sin is when mommy tells us to clean up, and we keep playing.
-Sin is when Daddy tells us to come inside and we say, "No, I want to stay outside!"
+Sin is when daddy tells us to come inside and we say, "No, I want to stay outside!"
 Sin is when we take something that does not belong to us.
 Sin is when we hurt our brother, or sister, or our friends.
 Sin is when we disobey our teachers.
 Sin is when we tell a lie, like if we say we didn't break something, but we really did.
 Sin is when we cry and throw a fit, because we don't get what we want.
 You may give more examples if you like.

 Now this heart is full of darkness and sin.
 When we have sin in our heart, we cannot be friends with God.
 Did you know that God still loves you, even when your heart is full of sin?!
 God loves us all the time!
 He never stops loving us.
 Even though Adam and Eve had to leave the garden, God still loved them!
 God wants us to be His friend, so He promised Adam and Eve that He would send Jesus to save us all from sin.
 God loved us so much that He sent Jesus to die on the cross, so that His blood can wash away our sin.
 God really does love us!
 I leave it at that for now, since next week we will talk about Jesus forgiving our sin in much more detail.